 Bill of Health was launched in September 2012 by the Petrie-Flom Center at Harvard Law School, but our bloggers come from all over the place.
 Our goal is to provide a one-stop shop for readers interested in news, commentary, and scholarship in the fields of health law policy, biotechnology, and bioethics.

 We post contributions from regular blog members (some of whom cross-post elsewhere), as well as guest bloggers.
 If you are interested in the possibility of a guest blogging stint, which generally entails contributing 5-8 posts over the course of a one month period, please get in touch with Holly Fernandez Lynch, hlynch at law dot harvard dot edu.

 About the Editors

-I. Glenn Cohen, Assistant Professor of Law, Harvard Law School; Faculty Co-Director, Petrie-Flom Center
+I. Glenn Cohen, Professor of Law, Harvard Law School; Faculty Co-Director, Petrie-Flom Center

 Holly Fernandez Lynch, Executive Director, Petrie-Flom Center